a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 		for (block-1; block-2; block-3) {
 			// Body of for loop
 		}

+	1. A `for` statement has three blocks separated by 2 semicolons
+	2. Writing 2 semicolons are mandatory
+	3. You can leave any block empty
+		1. You can leave all blocks empty -> results in infinite loop

 ### 'for' Loop Exercise ###
 ### 'for' Loop Number Pyramid Exercise ###